rolling-scopes-school/tasks/react/modules/module04/README.md

 1) Create a separate branch for this task
 2) Saving functionality, rewrite the main page with the hooks.
-All the test should be working in the end
+All tests should be working in the end
 3) Saving functionality, rewrite the form with React Hook Form.
-All the test should be working in the end
+All tests should be working in the end

 ### Score